Abhir12345/odin-recipes/README.md

 # 🍴 Odin Recipes

-A simple HTML project showcasing some of my favorite vegetarian recipes.
+A simple HTML, CSS project showcasing some of my favorite vegetarian recipes.
 Built as part of The Odin Project's foundational curriculum.

 ---